elsei123/Art_house/README.md

 ## Credits
 ### Content
-- The code to make the social media links was taken from the CI [Coffeehouse](https://learn.codeinstitute.net/sandbox/api/challenges/60338cca9c4983ac5d85512d/files/index.html) project
+- The code to make the social media links was taken from the [Coffeehouse](https://learn.codeinstitute.net/sandbox/api/challenges/60338cca9c4983ac5d85512d/files/index.html) project
 ### Media
  - The images in the gallery was taken from [Pexels](https://www.pexels.com/pt-br/procurar/art/)